makerdao/mips/MIP10/MIP10c15-Subproposal-Template.md

 - Does the organization have a strong reputation in the crypto community?
 - What contributions has this organization made to the crypto ecosystem?
 - Would including the organization as a Light Feed instill a sense of trust in the Oracles?
-- Are there any public accussations of misconduct?
+- Are there any public accusations of misconduct?
 How severe and numerous are they?
 Have they been confirmed?

 **Verification**
 - Were sufficient public-facing resources provided or found that confirm the information in the application?